How to increase your fees from your next client meeting

 But how do you capitalise on this increased interaction with clients and increase your fees to reflect the additional value and advice you’re delivering to clients?

-As outlined in our article on how best to bring your financial reports to life, the answer lies in increasing the scope and detail of client conversations and delivering reporting that suggests new service areas.
+The answer lies in increasing the scope and detail of client conversations and delivering reporting that suggests new service areas.

 Focus on the future, not the past